 In 1981 Romero, William Kirk Kennedy (1953-2010) and Everyman Studios formed a joint venture called Oxo Films.
 The only film Oxo ever completed was "King's Elevator" (1982), a 5-minute animated rock video for the band Once, AKA Gibraltar.
 But the Oxo crew had big plans, and their biggest was a proposed short, "Leafy Wanders in Space," which was intended to showcase Kennedy's character Leafy Wanders, Darrel Anderson's Platinum Toad and Romero's Artie Stick.

-Although nothing was ever animated, character sheets were drawn up, a storyboard was completed, Romero appeared on local TV news promoting the project, and in 1981, the concept piece shown above was painted by William Kirk Kennedy (1953-2010), Darrel Anderson, John Peterson and Artie Romero.
+Although nothing was ever animated, character sheets were developed, a storyboard was completed, Romero appeared on local TV news promoting the project, and in 1981, the concept piece shown above was painted by William Kirk Kennedy (1953-2010), Darrel Anderson, John Peterson and Romero.
 It was published as the front cover of the entertainment section Weekend in the Colorado Springs Gazette, and as a back cover on The Comics Journal issue number 62, March 1981.
-Also in the latter, "The Colorado Cartoonists and the Disney Dream," starting on page 81, TCJ animation columnist Jim Korkis interviewed Romero and Kennedy, and some black & white production drawings were included.
+Also in the latter, "The Colorado Cartoonists and the Disney Dream" starting on page 81, TCJ animation columnist Jim Korkis interviewed Romero and Kennedy, and some of Kennedy's concept paintings for the production were published.

-Finally, Romero would be flattered to learn that his work contributed in some small way to The Simpsons.
+Finally, Romero would be flattered if his work contributed in some small way to The Simpsons.
 But since confusion over "who copied who" continues to this day, it must be stated once and for all that Artie Stick came first.
 As keepers of the Everyman Studios/Oxo Films legacy, we at ARG! welcome your comments.